kaaengine/kaa/docs/tutorial/part08.rst

 Let's write two more scenes:

-* :code:`GameTitleScene` - Will be activated when game starts.
-The scene will be a welcome screen: showing game logo and allowing to start the game or exit it.
+* :code:`GameTitleScene` - Will be activated when the game starts.
+The scene will be a welcome screen, showing a logo and allowing to start the game or exit it.
 * :code:`PauseScene` - Will be activated when pressing ESC during gameplay.
 Will show a simple screen allowing to abort game (return to title screen) or resume game (return to gameplay scene)